Ria Tikini: Plunket

-Tikini also worked among both Māori and Pākehā in the district as a midwife, tōhuka and healer.
+Tikini worked among both Māori and Pākehā in the district as a midwife, tōhuka and healer.
 She worked for many years with Mere Harper, thirty years younger than her, to help with health issues in their community and deliver generations of children.
 In 1906, she and Harper delivered Thomas (Tommy) Rangiwahia Mutu Ellison.
 Tommy's older brother had died as a baby, so when Tommy also became ill the midwives brought him to Harper's friend, the doctor Truby King, where he thrived under their combined care.
 The Karitāne Home for Babies opened within a year, and, with the aid of the extensive networks established by Tikini and Harper, as well as Tikini's decades of experience and the traditional knowledge she held, soon developed into the Plunket Society.

 In 2016, David Ellison, Upoko of Kāti Huirapa Rūnaka ki Puketeraki, and the son of Mutu Ellison, sought recognition for Tikini and Harper.
 An interpretive panel overlooking the Waikouaiti River was updated as a result, and in 2020, Plunket rebranded its logo to acknowledge its founding Māori midwives.